Rad Tech

 How many students are accepted each year?

-• Each new cohort (class) will consists of 18 students, this number is based on the availability of clinical education space.
+• Each new cohort (class) will consist of 21 students; this number is based on the availability of clinical education space.

 How long does it take to complete the Radiologic Technology Program?

-• The Radiologic Technology Program is taught over a period of 22 consecutive months (fall, spring, summer, fall and spring).
+• The Radiologic Technology Program is taught over 22 consecutive months (fall, spring, summer, fall, and spring).

 What will happen after I am accepted into the Radiologic Technology Program?